Graph-based methods for hyperbolic systems of conservation laws using discontinuous space discretizations: High-performance implementation and computational results

 \subsection{High fidelity simulation: Mach 3 flow past a cylinder}

 We now present numerical results for a 2D benchmark configuration consisting of a Mach 3 flow past a cylinder with with radius $0.25$ is centered along $(0.6, 0, z)$.
 The computational domain is $\Omega = [0, 4] \times [-1, 1]$ and is equipped with Dirichlet boundary conditions on the left of the domain, slip boundary conditions on the cylinder and the top and bottom of the domain, and do nothing boundary outflow conditions on the right side.
 The initial flow configuration is that of a uniform flow at Mach 3 \cite{Euler2018}.
 The computational domain is meshed with an unstructured quadrilateral coarse mesh.
 A higher resolution is obtained by subdividing every quadrilateral into 4 children an fixed number of times and adjusting newly generated nodes on the cylinder boundary to lie on the curved surface.
-Fig~\ref{fig:cylinder} shows a temporal snapshot at time $t = 4.0$ with a computation performed with 9.4M (for $\mathbb{Q}^1$ and $\mathbb{Q}^3$) and 5.3M degrees of freedom per component (for $\mathbb{Q}^2$).
+Figure~\ref{fig:cylinder} shows a temporal snapshot at time $t = 4.0$.
+The computations where performed with a mesh consisting of 9.4M quadrilaterals corresponding to 9.4M degrees of freedom per component for $\mathbb{Q}^1$, and with a mesh consisting of 2.4M quadrilaterals for $\mathbb{Q}^2$ and $\mathbb{Q}^3$, corresponding to 5.3M ($\mathbb{Q}^2$) and 9.4M ($\mathbb{Q}^3$) degrees of freedom per component.
 We observe qualitatively that all spatial discretizations lead to a comparable results with well captured (unstable) contact discontinuities emerging from primary and secondary triple points.